 Politics impacts nearly every aspect of our lives from the type of light bulb we can have in our lamp to the quality of care we receive in our local hospital.
 Being informed about how our government works and the core ideas lying behind mainstream political beliefs helps us understand our society more deeply.

 Studying Politics is not only informative but very interesting giving us insight into the decisions made at government level and their impact on our lives.

 Years 12 and 13: A Level Politics

-Politics students are encouraged to be enthusiastic consumers of news and current affairs and debate and discussion are a key component of a typical lesson.
-Girls are encouraged to participate in the school’s Humanities Forum as well as externally run competitions such as the Political Studies Association’s Student Video Competition.
+Politics students are encouraged to be enthusiastic consumers of news and current affairs and debate and discussion are key components of a typical lesson.
+Students are encouraged to participate in the school’s Humanities Forum as well as externally run competitions such as the Political Studies Association’s Student Video Competition.